Save time. Buy ferry tickets in advance. Online ticket holders enter the terminal through a separate line during peak travel times.

 Centre Island

-Monday to Sunday and Holidays
+Monday to Sunday and holidays

-The 2024 spring schedule started on April 12.
+The 2024 summer schedule started on May 16.

 Departs City Departs Centre Island